Vassula Rydén: Handwriting

-Rydén supporters claim that graphological analysis of the handwriting that Rydén says she produces as dictation shows elements of resisting or being forced and that this is evidence of external spiritual control.
+Rydén supporters claim that graphological analysis of the handwriting that Rydén said she produced as dictation shows elements of resisting or being forced and that this is evidence of external spiritual control.
 In Skeptical Inquirer magazine in 2011, longtime investigator Joe Nickell compared Rydén's "messages" to alleged communications from Jesus to other women claiming revelations and wrote, "the contrived handwriting, the linguistic lapses, and the indications of fantasizing all suggest that Vassula Ryden is not in touch with supernatural entities but is simply engaging in self-deception that in turn deceives the credulous.
 Her automatic writings therefore are not works of revelation but simply of pious imagination."
 Nickell says that Rydén's personal misspellings and linguistic errors are identical to those claimed to be written as Jesus, God, Mary, her own invisible "guardian angel, Daniel," and Satan, and all seem to have the same hand writing and grammar.
 Nickell suggests, "If God deigns to use the English language, should we not expect it to be rendered accurately?"
 According to Nickell, "One suspects that if Ryden were prevented from seeing what was being written, the entities supposedly guiding her hand would be unable to so faithfully follow the lines!
 I invite Ryden to accept my invitation to perform a scientific test to refute or confirm this suspicion."

 Other publications

-Rydén continues to produce new volumes of messages in the series True Life in God; in 2003 she published the 12th volume, containing messages from notebooks 102 to 107.
+Rydén continued to produce new volumes of messages in the series True Life in God; in 2003 she published the 12th volume, containing messages from notebooks 102 to 107.
 In 1995, she published My Angel Daniel, an account of the early messages.
 In March 2013, Rydén published Heaven Is Real, But So Is Hell.

 Reception

 Positive

-Following Father James Fannan, Fathers Rene Laurentin, Robert Faricy, and Michael O'Carroll as well as Archbishop Frane Franić, who are major promoters of Our Lady of Međugorje, also actively support Rydén through their public statements and publications.
+Following Father James Fannan, Fathers Rene Laurentin, Robert Faricy, and Michael O'Carroll as well as Archbishop Frane Franić, who are major promoters of Our Lady of Medjugorje, also actively support Rydén through their public statements and publications.
 Upon examination of the many objections made against Rydén, Laurentin stated that: "she has excited more opposition than any other."

 Supporters Fr.
 Edward O'Connor and Niels Hvidt believe that God is using Rydén's messages to "consolidate his church" and bring it into unity, which they feel is the main theme of her books.

 Other believers such as Fr.
 Ferdinand Umana Montoya say that Rydén's writings are of supernatural origin of a type that he calls "hieratic" or "sacred" writing.